peterkhe1999/CheatSheet/OSCP/README.md

 whoami /priv
 ```

-In order to issue a reboot, user needs to have the privilege **SeShutDownPrivilege** assigned.
+To issue a reboot, user needs to have the privilege **SeShutDownPrivilege** assigned.

 ```bat
 shutdown /r /t 0